 Build a Collaborative Culture

-Implementing DevOps means more than just learning and using a new set of tools.
+DevOps implementation best practices refer to more than just learning and using a new set of tools.
 A DevOps team structure requires a change in the way everyone interacts at an organization.

 A better DevOps culture is one where the focus is on what actually went wrong or needs improving, rather than who is to blame.
 Eventually, greater trust and collaboration will lead to fewer problems.